 How do I choose the best gloves for running in cold weather?

 Good gloves for running will wick moisture, provide insulation, and be dexterous enough to let you perform basic tasks.
 For frigid temperatures, mittens may be the best option.
 Not separating the fingers into different compartments can keep your hands much warmer.
-Convertible gloves, which can switch between glove and mitten modes, can provide both the dexterity of gloves and the added protection and warmth of mittens.
-When it came to running on the coldest of mornings, our testers turned to the Trailheads Convertible Zip Mitts for their warmth and dexterity.
+Convertible gloves, which have a mitten that can be pulled over a glove, can provide both dexterity and additional warmth.
+When it came to running on the coldest of mornings, our testers turned to the Trailheads Convertible Zip Mitts.

 What are the best socks for running in cold weather?

-You must also consider shoe sizing when choosing socks for running in cold weather.
-It may be tempting to throw on thick socks to combat the cold, but this often leads to even colder feet than if you just wore your normal, thinner socks.
-Cold feet are usually a result of the lack of circulation as a body starts to reduce blood flow to the extremities to keep its vital organs from getting too cold.
-Putting thick socks on and shoving them into normal-sized running shoes can worsen the circulation through your feet.
-If you’re running consistently in temperatures where you want thicker socks, you’ll probably want to buy winter-specific shoes that are a half or full size bigger.
+In the case of socks, thicker isn’t always warmer.
+While it may be tempting to throw on thick socks to combat the cold, this often leads to even colder feet than if you just wore your normal, thinner socks.
+Cold feet are usually a result of the lack of circulation as your body starts to reduce blood flow to the extremities to keep its vital organs from getting too cold.
+Putting thick socks on and shoving them into normal-sized running shoes can worsen the circulation through your feet and make your feet even more cold.
+If you’re running consistently in temperatures where you want thicker socks, you’ll probably want to buy winter-specific shoes that are a half or full size bigger than your normal size.

 Sock material is also important.
-As with all cold weather running gear, you want them to be wicking and breathable so they don’t absorb water and get wet.
+As with all cold-weather running gear, you want them to be wicking and breathable so they don’t absorb water and get wet.
 Many of our testers swear by wool for socks for running in the cold.
 They especially liked the Smartwool Run Cold Weather Targeted Cushion Crew Socks.
-In our Best Running Socks guide, you can read more about the socks the iRunFar team tested.
+You can read more about the socks the iRunFar team tested in our Best Running Socks guide.

 Call for Comments